-Chartered Financial Analyst status is globally recognised and a common path for many accountants who’ve completed an ACCA course.
-But, is it right for you?
+Chartered Financial Analyst status is a globally recognised and common qualification for many accountants who’ve completed an ACCA course.

 Potential roles for those who are CFA certified include Asset Management, Risk Management, Consulting, and Corporate Banking.

-The simple answer is yes, you can do CFA after ACCA.
-But you’ll need to weigh up the money and time that goes into getting CFA status.
-There’s no guarantee of earning the charter even if you put in the hours.
-It’s ultimately a personal decision, and one you shouldn’t take lightly.
-As a Chartered Certified Accountant, you’ll have the skills and expertise to match a whole host of careers.
-Your best bet is figuring out what path of accounting you find the most interesting and finding routes in.
+The simple answer is yes, you can do CFA after ACCA!
+And many accountants do.
+But you’ll need to weigh up the money and time that goes into getting CFA status to determine if it’s right for you.
+As a Chartered Certified Accountant, you’ll already have a wealth of expertise to match a host of careers.
+But adding new accolades to your toolbelt will always help you stand out from the crowd.

 Strictly Necessary Cookies